larsenbier/Durak-Endgame-Monte-Carlo-Tree-Search/README.md

 The Durak Engame Monte Carlo Tree Search (Durak MCTS) repository contains a Monte Carlo Tree Search (MCTS) based AI for playing Durak, implemented in Python.

 The code provided can be run through `main.py` to play against the AI yourself.
-The parameters of the AI can be directly modified in the source code to alter the runtime for performance (as detailed below).
+The parameters of the AI can be directly modified in the source code, as detailed in "Configuration".
+An executable file (`durakMCTS.exe`) built from `main.py` through PyInstaller is also provided for those who do not wish to run their own python environment.

 ![Example of playing through `main.py`](playing.png)